zaskem/slackbot-tempestweather/README.md

 Setting `$debug_bot` to `true` in `config/bot.php` will output much information about the process and arguments provided.
 These are relayed in the Acknowledgement response for a given command and will show up as a private response in Slack.

 ## Enhancements on the Radar
 Several [enhancements](https://github.com/zaskem/slackbot-tempestweather/labels/enhancement) are in the queue for future development.
-These are tracked via GitHub, but key enhancements on the radar include:
+These are tracked and managed via GitHub.

-* Handling lightning data with announcements
-* Obtaining and doing things with previous observations